Exploring Ultra Rapid Data Assimilation Based on Ensemble Transform Kalman Filter with the Lorenz 96 Model: METHODOLOGY

 We first clarify the problem setting for URDA.
 As shown in Figure \ref{fig:concept_urda}, we assume a situation in which an ensemble forecast with a dynamical model (hereafter called the baseline forecast) has already been performed from time $0$ to time $T$, and then additional observations become available at each subsequent time step.
 For the sake of simplicity, we first consider URDA without localization.

-As shown in Figure \ref{fig:concept_urda}, URDA sequentially updates preemptive forecasts based on existing forecast ensembles and additional available observations.
+As shown in Figure \ref{fig:concept_urda}, URDA sequentially updates preemptive forecasts based on existing forecast ensembles and additional available observations (hereafter referred to as URDA forecasts).
 That is, unlike ordinary data assimilation, URDA does not require computing an analysis, but only updating the forecasts.
-In particular, when the model and the observation operator are linear, \citet{potthast_ultra_2018} demonstrated that the following equation holds:
+In particular, when the model and the observation operator are linear, \citet{potthast_2018} demonstrated that the following equation holds:

 where subscript $k \mid j \ \left(0 \leq j<T, j<k \leq T\right)$ denotes that the forecast is performed from time $j$ to time $k$.
 In this study, we refer to $j$ as the forecast reference time and $k$ as the forecast lead time.
 Equation \eqref{eq:urda_linear} indicates that the forecast ensemble $\mathbf{X}_{k \mid j}^{f}$ can be updated sequentially by applying the ensemble transform matrix $\widecheck{\mathbf{W}}_{j}$ from the right, when an observation $\mathbf{y}_{j}^{o}$ is available at forecast reference time $j$.
-However, for nonlinear models, the effectiveness of URDA has been demonstrated only through numerical experiments by \citet{potthast_ultra_2018}.
+However, for nonlinear models, the effectiveness of URDA has been demonstrated only through numerical experiments by \citet{potthast_2018}.

 Therefore, this study analytically demonstrates that Equation \eqref{eq:urda_linear} holds approximately even for nonlinear models.
 First, we provide the following lemma to apply linear approximation.